-Has your area been experiencing long periods of time without rain, or is your home in an arid climate?
-If so, then you need act accordingly for the health of your foundation, as periods of extreme weather can damage the structure of your home.
+Has Houston been experiencing long periods of time without rain?
+If so, then you need to act accordingly for the health of your foundation, as periods of extreme weather can damage the structure of your home.

-Foundation IrrigationThere are three principal means to watering your foundation.
+Foundation IrrigationThere are three principal means of watering your Houston home's foundation.
 They include:

-- Drip – A drip hose will take an extended period of time to wet the soil next to the foundation, but is an excellent choice verses the standard sprinkler system.
+- Drip – A drip hose will take an extended period of time to wet the soil next to the foundation, but is an excellent choice versus the standard sprinkler system.

 - Soaker Hose - Out of the three forms of foundation irrigation, this one is the best choice.
-It is also the one that is recommended by most local governments, as it gets moisture to where it is most needed without over watering the area.
-This system should be placed beside the foundation at a space of anywhere between twelve to eighteen inches.
+It is also the one that is recommended by most local governments, as it gets moisture to where it is most needed without over-watering the area.
+This system should be placed beside the foundation in a space of anywhere between twelve to eighteen inches.

 - Standard Sprinkler System – This is the least effective out of the three systems, as it does not apply the water evenly, thus leaving areas of your foundation still dry.
 It also can over wet parts of your foundation and create problems as well.